padrinobook/padrinobook/02-job-vacancy-application.md

 of `build` takes much longer because it hits the database.

-We can improve our test by creating a factory for our job odder too and cleaning the `user_spec.rb` file:
+We can improve our test by creating a factory for our job offer too and cleaning the `user_spec.rb` file:

 {: lang="ruby" }